TEALSK12/2nd-semester-introduction-to-computer-science/units/6_unit/05_lesson/project_canada.md

 ## Overview

 The game should store information on at least 5 different mascots.
-Each character should have a name, primary colour, jersey colour, clue about the mascot, clue about the city, some fun fact.
+Each character should have a name, primary colour, jersey colour, clue about the mascot, clue about the city, and some fun fact.

 When the game begins, a character should be randomly selected by the computer.
 The player can ask for 2 pieces of information about the random character, and then has to make a guess as to who was picked.